 - Apply by December 1 if you wish to participate in the spring workshop.
 (See step 3 to apply.)

 - Design and execute a plan for meeting the course requirement in consultation with a relevant member of the Faculty Steering Committee.
 The course plan must demonstrate thematic integrity and intellectual coherence.
 Independent study and language courses do not count toward the certificate.
-Students can consult the list of suggested courses to help design their plan, but note this list is not exhaustive so please consider other courses as well..
+To help design their plan, students can consult the list of suggested courses, but note this list is not exhaustive or regularly updated so please consider other courses as well..